 Procedures to Return to Business as Usual (BAU)

-• IT Technical Steps to BAU
+Technical Steps to BAU

 Transition the application from the DR environment to the primary data center without introducing security risks or unexpected downtime.
 Includes communication plans to inform end-users about the migration.